 - have a child(ren) living with them.

 All incoming first-year students will have (at least) one roommate.
 Rooms are reserved on nearly every floor in most residence halls for the incoming first-year class.
-Students are matched with their future roommate and assigned a room according to the information provided on their online Roommate Form.
+Students are matched with their future roommates and assigned rooms according to the information provided on their online Roommate Form.
 Incoming first-year students are encouraged to answer all questions on their online Roommate Form and answer them honestly to ensure the best possible roommate match and room assignment.

-In the event a vacancy occurs within a room, Residence Life will work with students to find a new roommate.
+In the event a vacancy occurs within a room, residence life will work with students to find a new roommate.
 Roommate consolidation typically begins after the start of each semester (approximately two weeks after classes begin) and continues throughout the remainder of the term.
-Residence Life reserves the right to assign a roommate or fill a vacancy regardless of permission of the current occupant, but will do their best to accommodate roommate choices.
+Residence life reserves the right to assign a roommate or fill a vacancy regardless of permission of the current occupant but will do its best to accommodate roommate choices.

 Vacancies are filled for two reasons:

-- Having a roommate is an integral part of the Grinnell experience, especially for first year students.
-When living with a peer, students learn the necessary lifetime skills of negotiation, compromise, and communication.
+- Having a roommate is an integral part of the Grinnell experience, especially for first-year students.
+When living with a peer, students learn the necessary life skills of negotiation, compromise, and communication.